Ayutthaya kingdom is one of the most influential and progressive kingdoms in the history of Thailand.

 5. Wat Ratchaburana

-To the right of Wat Mahathat is the Wat Ratchaburana.
-This temple is well maintained and one of the few pagodas that you can climb and see the inside of the pagoda.
-Not so clear Buddha images can be found.
-What I was surprised with this pagoda was that the statue of Garuda, the vehicle of Lord Vishnu, was seen flanking on the walls of the pagoda.
-I am not sure why this kind of representation on Buddhist pagoda.
-Plenty of photo op, so plenty of people!
+To the right of Wat Mahathat stands the Wat Ratchaburana.
+This temple is well maintained and one of the few pagodas that you can climb and see the Pagoda inside.
+However, it is not so clear whether the Buddha images can be found.
+I was surprised with the statue of Garuda, the vehicle of Lord Vishnu, which was seen flanking on the Pagoda walls.

 6. Wat Thammikarat

 This was my favorite place to visit because no other tourists were there to make it hard to enjoy a place.

 Hardly a couple or two apart from me and my friend.
 The architecture of this temple was different too.

 The moment you park your vehicle, you get to see the Chedi, which has lion sculptures all around.
 The lions are square-faced, and the entrance of Chedi has naga sculptures.
 I am a little biased towards the Khmer style.

 The ubosoth is enormous, and the red brick pillars stand tall, giving you the impression of what big a structure it could have been.